stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-This is composed into the following simple record type with the structure field handle (which is common to all cases):
+This is composed into the following simple record type with the structure field handle (which is common to both cases):

 ```java
 private record StructureField(VarHandle field, FieldMapping mapping)